TheCarsonWest/TheCarsonWest.github.io/test/content/Setting Up a Test for the Difference of Two Population Proportions.md

 Where:
 *    $ \hat{p}_1 $  is the sample proportion for Population 1 ( $ x_1/n_1 $ ).
 *    $ \hat{p}_2 $  is the sample proportion for Population 2 ( $ x_2/n_2 $ ).
-*    $ \hat{p}_c $  is the [[Pooled Proportion]] (calculated above).
+*    $ \hat{p}_c $  is the Pooled Proportion (calculated above).
 *    $ n_1 $  and  $ n_2 $  are the sample sizes.

 This  $ z $ -statistic follows a standard normal distribution if the conditions are met and the null hypothesis is true.
-Once the test statistic is calculated, it is used to find the [[Interpreting p-Values|p-value]] for the test.
-For the next steps in the process, refer to [[Carrying Out a Test for the Difference of Two Population Proportions]].
+Once the test statistic is calculated, it is used to find the Interpreting p-Values|p-value for the test.
+For the next steps in the process, refer to Carrying Out a Test for the Difference of Two Population Proportions.